How to Add Watermarks to Documents in .NET Using Streams

 Before we start, make sure you have the following set up:

-3. GroupDocs.Watermark for .NET: You can download it from here.
+- GroupDocs.Watermark for .NET: You can download it from here or install via NuGet (we’ll show you how).

 Import Namespaces

 To use GroupDocs.Watermark in your project, you’ll need to import the necessary namespaces.
-This will enable you to access the library’s features without any issues.
+This gives you access to the Watermarker class and watermark types without typing the full namespace every time.

 using System;